Adopt a zero trust network model for security

 Requirement 1: All network connections are subject to enforcement (not just those that cross zone boundaries).

 Requirement 2: Establishing the identity of a remote endpoint is always based on multiple criteria including strong cryptographic proofs of identity.
 In particular, network-level identifiers like IP address and port are not sufficient on their own as they can be spoofed by a hostile network.

-Requirement 3: All expected and allowed network flows are explicitly whitelisted.
-Any connection not explicitly whitelisted is denied.
+Requirement 3: All expected and allowed network flows are explicitly allowed.
+Any connection not explicitly allowed is denied.

 Requirement 4: Compromised workloads must not be able to circumvent policy enforcement.

 Requirement 5: Many Zero Trust Networks also rely on encryption of network traffic to prevent disclosure of sensitive data to hostile entities snooping network traffic.
 This is not an absolute requirement if private data are not exchanged over the network, but to fit the criteria of a Zero Trust Network, encryption must be used on every network connection if it is required at all.
 A Zero Trust Network does not distinguish between trusted and untrusted network links or paths.
 Also note that even when not using encryption for data privacy, cryptographic proofs of authenticity are still used to establish identity.

 How Calico and Istio implement Zero Trust Network requirements

 Calico works in concert with the Istio service mesh to implement all you need to build a Zero Trust Network in your Kubernetes cluster.